Team Up Glossary

 pull: Downloading the latest changes from GitHub to your local copy.

-pull request (PR): A proposal to merge your branch into the main branch.
+pull request (PR): A proposal to merge your changes into another branch or repo — in this workshop, from your fork’s branch into the team repo’s main.
 It shows what changed and lets teammates review your code before it’s merged.

 code review: Reading and commenting on someone else’s code changes before they are merged.
 Good reviews are constructive and specific.